belvoirwriting/vobwg202402/src/posts/got-books.md

 *Got Books?* is its own Biblio-Mat offering something unique and unusual in each episode.
 And, while it acknowledges the difficulties faced by independent book sellers, it’s never short of joy and curiosity two things that I would hope for in my own bookshop.
 That and a cat, a judgemental cat that has learned to roll its eyes if it disapproves of your purchases.

 Got books? *is available in all the usual podcast places.*

+Image: "Wall of Books" by benuski is licensed under CC BY-SA 2.0.